 PLEASE NOTE: This article first appeared in the May 2006 issue of Cycling Utah (http://www.cyclingutah.com/may/May2006Issue.pdf)

-Thank you to our many individual volunteers and our community partners: Compass Minerals, Great Salt Lake Audubon, The Nature Conservancy, Utah Division of Forestry Fire and State Lands, and Utah Division of Wildlife Resources.
+Thank you to our community partners: Compass Minerals, Great Salt Lake Audubon, The Nature Conservancy, Utah Division of Forestry Fire and State Lands, and Utah Division of Wildlife Resources.

 To read more about The Ocean Conservancy’s efforts, click here.